web1havv/vaibhav_site/DEPLOYMENT.md

 This will:
 - Build the production version
 - Create a `gh-pages` branch
-- Push the built files to that branch
+- Push the built files to that branch (including the CNAME file for custom domain)

 ## Step 4: Configure GitHub Pages

-1. Go to your repository on GitHub: https://github.com/web1havv/portfolio-site
+1. Go to your repository on GitHub: https://github.com/web1havv/vaibhav_site
 2. Click "Settings" tab
 3. Click "Pages" in the left sidebar
 4. Under "Source":